TonyPhipps/tech-notes/Products/splunk_uf.md

 - Set any user/password you like.
 This is to modify the configuration on the specific machine via splunk.exe in CLI.
 - Deployment Server - You should be able to confirm access to this port via web. e.g. http://192.168.1.2:8089 and get a response.
   - The configuration file will be \etc\system\local\deploymentclient.conf
-    - you may need to add [deployment-client] at the top of the file to get it to properly handshake/phone home to the deployment server
   - Receiving indexer works with hostname but, for some reason, Deployment Server only worked with IP.
 - Receiving Indexer - This one won't have a web frontend.
   - The configuration file will be \etc\system\local\outputs.conf